apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   [Unified Destinations](#Unified_Destinations) documentation for more details.
 Defaults to false.

-* `queue_buffer` : The amount of memory buffer space allocated for each queue.
-   Defaults to 32k.

 * `consumer_buffer` : The amount of memory buffer space allocated to each subscription for receiving messages.
 Defaults to 256k.